wave7-grupo3/desafio_integrador/README.md

 - User stories are told from the point of view of the **warehouse representative** based on their needs.
 The services are exposed from the **warehouse of care**.
   - The user stories are told from the point of view of the **warehouse representative** based on his needs.

+- The user stories are told from the point of view of the **seller** based on their needs.
+  - The `/api/v1/seller`: responsible for creating new sales person, updating the information of any registered sales person, performing queries according to the established metrics and deleting the sales persons i.e. this route is the sales person management system.
+  - `/api/v1/seller/list`: responsible for returning the products from the sellers according to the most sold quantity or according to the nearest expiration date.
+  - `/api/v1/seller/rating`: Responsible for listing the top-ranked sellers.

 The routes used were designed to make the application more dynamic and functional for the target audience.

 ### Validations